 Anti-inflammatory and Alternative to NSAIDs

 There are a number of animal studies and some newly started clinical trials that are supporting the use of Boswellia extract in a number of inflammatory conditions such as: inflammatory bowel disease (IBD), rheumatoid arthritis (RA), osteoarthritis (OA), and asthma.
-This supplement is touted as a great alternative to NSAIDs (non-steroidal anti-inflammatory drugs) such as: aspirin, ibuprofen and naproxen.
+Many people consider this herb a natural alternative to NSAIDs.
+NSAIDs include medications such as aspirin, ibuprofen, and naproxen.
 It is strongly effective in a number of conditions, while at the same time it does not cause the same gastrointestinal side effects, such as ulceration of the lining of the digestive tract.

 Encourages Healthy Cell Growth

 This extract has been studied for its ability to promote healthy cell growth.
 Some examples from the research show it's particularly good at helping healthy cells develop in the breasts, pancreas, and the brain.
-In each case Boswellia has been found to induce apoptosis (programmed "cell suicide") in the targeted abnormal cells.
-Further research is required, but the initial results look promising.
+Research suggests this herb may trigger apoptosis, or programmed cell death, in targeted abnormal cells.
+More research is needed, but early findings show potential benefits.

 Selecting Quality Boswellia Supplements

-Most boswellia supplements are made as encapsulated dried gum.
-Better quality supplements are standardized to the amount of boswellic acids (65% is recommended).
+Manufacturers typically produce boswellia supplements from encapsulated dried gum resin.
+High-quality products standardize boswellic acid content.
+Experts often recommend supplements containing approximately 65% boswellic acids.
 This is an assurance that the product contains boswellia and has some active properties.
 Tinctures of the gum and resin are more difficult to find.